iov-one/docs/docs/weave-tutorial/09-application-level-codec.md

 }
 ```

 **Tx** contains the message the general application message.
-It cointains fee info, signatures, multisig, and one of the module messages.
-When extending the **Tx**, follow the rules:
+It contains fee info, signatures, multisig, and one of the module messages.
+When extending the **Tx**, follow these rules:

 - Range 1-50 is reserved for middlewares
 - Range 51+ is reserved for different message types
-- Keep the **same numbers** for the same message types in Weave based applications to sustain compatibility between blockchains.
-For example, `FeeInfo` field is used by both and indexed at first position.
+- Keep the **same numbers** for the same message types in Weave-based applications to sustain compatibility between blockchains.
+For example, `FeeInfo` field is used by both and indexed at first position
 - Skip unused fields (leave index unused or comment out for clarity)
 - When there is a gap in message sequence numbers - that most likely means some old fields got deprecated.
-This is done to maintain binary compatibility.
+This is done to maintain binary compatibility

-You must be thinking: **why the number tags matter anyway?**
+You must be thinking: **why do the number tags matter anyway?**

-Hereby with this [link](https://developers.google.com/protocol-buffers/docs/proto3#assigning-field-numbers), I encourage you to find your own enlightment.
+With this [link](https://developers.google.com/protocol-buffers/docs/proto3#assigning-field-numbers), I encourage you to find your own enlightment.